lkoepsel/CoolTerm_pip/README.md

 }
 ```

+#### MicroPython - automates uploading a script to a processor running MicroPython
 Save this file as *MicroPython.sublime-build* using Tools -> Build System -> New Build System in **ST**
 ```json
 {